 I’ve never eaten this in Turkey.
 Somebody described it to me, and I came up with this dish — so I can’t claim it as authentic but who cares?
 It is a lip-smacking combination of textures and temperatures.
 Substantial enough to be a main course if you want to serve it that way.–Diana Henry

-Turkish Baked Eggplant with Chile, Feta, and Mint Recipe
+Turkish Baked Eggplant With Chile, Feta, and Mint